-A $20 million proposal announced by New York Governor Andrew Cuomo on January 23, 2017 included a new westbound on-ramp to I-690 from the Fairgrounds’s Orange Lot.
-The addition resulted in the removal of the temporary traffic light, which at times caused two-hour wait times.
+A $20 million proposal announced by New York Governor Andrew Cuomo on January 23, 2017 included a new westbound entrance ramp to I-690 from the Fairgrounds’s Orange Lot.
+The addition resulted in the removal of the temporary traffic light, which at times caused two hour wait times.
 Other changes for the Orange Lot included paving and striping of a 65 acre section, expanding the vehicle capacity by 500 spaces to 7,500 overall, and adding E-ZPass parking lanes for faster payments.1

 The state is prohibited from limiting or altering the rights of the New York State Thruway Authority to set tolls and fees that are deemed necessary to operate and maintain the Thruway system.

 Passage of this bill would also serve as a catalyst for other jurisdictions to seek similar toll reductions, thus resulting in further and more expansive toll revenue loss.

 Prohibiting the Thruway Authority from collecting tolls at these five exits would result in a “significant fiscal loss,” which would need to be addressed “in the context of the annual state budget negotiation.”